-(b) records of practical, project, or other work.
+- (a) four written papers of three hours each; - (b) records of practical, project, or other work.

-The practical, project, or other work and their examination requirements shall be prescribed from time to time by the Director of the Institute of Astronomy, and shall be carried out in accordance with instructions which shall requirements be announced not later than the division of the Michaelmas Term next preceding the examination.
+The practical, project, or other work and their examination requirements shall be prescribed from time to time by the Director of the Institute of Astronomy, and shall be carried out in accordance with instructions which shall be announced not later than the division of the Michaelmas Term next preceding the examination.
 As an indication of good faith, each candidate shall submit, with the records of her or his work, a declaration that these instructions have been observed.
 The records of practical, project, or other work shall be submitted to the Director of the Institute of Astronomy not later than a date announced by the Director not later than the division of the Michaelmas Term next preceding the examination.